Sand Table photographs| sample animation

 What was the inspiration?

-My family and I stayed at Dean's house and had a wonderful time.
-Dean created the Segway and is a brilliant, prolific inventor with more patents than anyone alive.
-Each year the folks at DEKA, Dean’s world class invention and prototyping house, build him a one of kind holiday present.
-They create machines that blend incredible craftsmanship with interesting scientific principles and/or something related to Dean or the company.
+In 2004 my family and I stayed at Dean Kamen's house over Christmas and had a wonderful time.
+Dean is a prolific inventor, creator of the Segway, and holds hundreds of patents.
+Each year the folks at DEKA, Dean’s world class invention and prototyping company, build him a one of kind holiday present.
+They create machines that blend sophisticated craftsmanship with interesting scientific principles and/or something related to Dean or DEKA.
 When we arrived I helped him get his latest present working - a dynamic magnetic-suspension machine that could float a lit light bulb or a spinning helicopter.
 Throughout Dean's house there are other presents - a custom made pinball machine, a 100 ton Möbius coin press (one sided coins!), a chess playing robot, and more.

 Can I build my own?